 Hale Navy Cabinets

 In 2020, we’ve started to see white kitchens using darker moodier accent colors.
 (You can read about all the 2020 kitchen trends here).
 Benjamin Moore Hale Navy on cabinets is extremely popular as a cabinet color, especially with white countertops.
-This makes an excellent paint color choice if you are ready for some drama, without making your kitchen feel dark.
+This makes an excellent paint color choice if you are ready for some drama!

 Those that aren’t ready to give up a white kitchen but want something new?
-Painting only the kitchen cabinets on the island, or just the lower kitchen cabinets with Hale Navy can take your kitchen to the next level!
+Painting only the kitchen cabinets on the island, or just the lower kitchen cabinets with Hale Navy and leaving the uppers white can take your kitchen to the next level!